mcdemarco/the-new-kitchen-cookbook/pasta/fresh.md

 ## Ingredients

+### By volume

-* 3 large eggs (or one per serving)
+* 3 large eggs
+* 3/4 c. + 2 T. durum wheat semolina
+* 3/4 c. + 2 T. tipo 00 fine white flour

+### By the egg

+* 1 large egg (about 50 g.)
-* about 110g durum wheat semolina (or about 35g per serving)
+* 35g durum wheat semolina
-* about 110g tipo 00 fine white flour (or about 35g per serving)
+* 35g tipo 00 fine white flour

 ## Directions

 ### The Dough

-1. Zero your scale with the KitchenAid bowl on it.
+1. If weighing, zero your scale with the KitchenAid bowl on it.
 2. Crack all the eggs into the bowl.
-Weigh them in grams.
-3. Multiply this value by 0.7.
-This is the weight you will use for each of the flours.
+3. Optionally, weigh the egg in grams and multiply the total by 0.7.
+This is the weight you will use for **each** of the flours.
-4. Zero the scale and add that amount of semolina to the bowl.
-5. Zero again and add the same amount of tipo 00 flour.
+4. If measuring the flour by volume, do it in another bowl and mix them together, then add to the eggs.
+Otherwise, zero the scale and add the chosen weight of semolina to the KitchenAid bowl.
+Zero again and add the same weight of tipo 00 flour.
 6. Mix on setting 1 with the standard paddle attachment or a dough hook until the eggs are incorporated.
 7. Knead with a dough hook on setting 2 for five minutes, scraping the dough down from the hook as necessary.
 8. Remove and knead by hand for a minute.